 * Your signature should not be so bold or overbearing that it actually interferes with or detracts from the composition unless you purposefully intend for that to be a consistent characteristic of your art.
 It should blend rather than contrast or conflict with its surroundings and look like it "lives" within the art.

 * Don't scratch your signature into dried paint, ceramic, or similar media unless this is how you normally sign.
 Scratched signatures rarely blend with their art and their authenticity can also easily be questioned.

-Remember, you're not always going to know where every piece of your art is or where its journeys will end.
+No matter how diligent you may be about keeping track of your oeuvre, you're not always going to know where every piece of your art is or where its journeys will end.
 And you certainly won't be around for all eternity to vouch for it.
 Those who buy your art today will not necessarily own it tomorrow (or even remember that you were the artist).
-Regardless of where your art ends up or who eventually owns it, make sure that it will be treated with care and respect at all times, and never relegated to the "I don't know" pile.
-By taking the signing your art seriously, you maximize the chances that people will be able to identify and remember you through your life's work for generations to come.
+Regardless of where your art ends up or who eventually owns it, make sure it always will be treated with the care and respect it deserves, and never relegated to the "I don't know" or "Let's get rid of it" pile.
+By taking the signing your art seriously today, you maximize the chances that people will be able to identify and remember you through your life's work for many generations to come.

 Services for Artists and Collectors